astronomer/docs/software/manage-platform-users.md

 You can customize all three Astronomer Software permission sets to meet your specific requirements.
 For more information about the default configurations attached to the System Admin, Editor and Viewer Roles, see the [Houston API source code](https://github.com/astronomer/docs/tree/main/software_configs/0.30/default.yaml).

-For guidelines on assigning users any System-level role, read below.

 ### Assign users System Admin roles